 CORE housing is located in brick 4-plex residential buildings in Graduate and Family Housing.
 The 2-student unfurnished apartments include a full kitchen and living room, bathroom and 2 bedrooms with laundry in an adjacent building in the same courtyard.
 The residence halls are on the Boulder Creek Path on the north side of campus, only a couple of blocks from the CU Rec Center or downtown Boulder.

-CORE housing units are filled on a first-come, first-served basis.
-If full, students who qualify as CORE members may seek placement with a sober roommate in other campus housing (space permitting) and participate in all programs and activities and transfer into CORE Housing when space becomes available.
+CORE housing units are filled on a first-come, first-served basis and we often go to a waitlist.
+If all spots are full, CORE members often pair up with a sober roommate in other housing on or off campus and can participate in all programs and activities as a CORE Member even if living off campus.

 There is no fee to become a member, and most regular programs are also free of charge.
 Standard CU housing rates apply for Core Housing.
 CORE members and ally members receive member discounts on other costs for large group trips or special events sponsored by the CUCRC.

 How do I apply to become a Core Member?

 - Contact the CUCRC to discuss your interest and options, and to request an application